Close

 Expensive

 Cost is another key driver for customers to move away from copper POTS lines.
 Maintaining copper plants to support POTS lines is costly for service providers, and these costs are passed along to customers.
-For a business, POTS lines can cost hundreds of dollars per month.
-Considering that there are millions of business POTS lines currently in use, this change could amount to huge savings for businesses across every industry.
+For a business, POTS lines can cost over a thousand dollars per month in some parts of the country.
+Considering that millions of business POTS lines are currently in use; this change could amount to huge savings for businesses across every industry.

 Environmental Factors

-In addition to higher prices, environmental factors are also a critical factor.
-Since the copper network has been around for many years, POTS lines are susceptible to disruptions, such as moisture, natural disasters, theft, and so forth.
+In addition to higher prices, environmental factors are also critical.
+Since the copper network has been around for many years, POTS lines are susceptible to disruptions, such as moisture, natural disasters, and theft.
 When a copper phone line is down, it stays down until repaired.

 Lack of Monitoring Abilities

-One of the reasons for analog phone lines going away and the rapid replacement with digital solutions is greater monitoring abilities.
-Monitoring a physical infrastructure like POTS lines is difficult, and it means operators don’t immediately know if a line is broken.
-Compare this with a digital managed network that offers comprehensive monitoring and control.
+Digital communication solutions offer greater monitoring capabilities compared to analog phone lines.
+Monitoring a physical infrastructure like POTS lines is difficult, which can lead to delays in identifying issues and failures with a line.
+A digital managed network offers comprehensive monitoring and control.
 With POTS replacement solutions, visibility into device usage, connectivity, and performance are readily monitored.

 Digital Transformation

-The biggest drawback of POTS lines is their limited ability to support multiple voice and data applications.
+Copper-based POTS lines are limited in their ability to support multiple voice and data applications.
 This severely limits their use in a world where multi-channel communications using video and digital data are commonplace.
-Newer technologies are more efficient and flexible and include features and capabilities that POTS simply don’t have, making the transition away from POTS lines a part of the broader digital transformation.
+Newer technologies are more efficient and flexible with features and capabilities that copper-based POTS simply cannot match—making the transition away from copper-based POTS lines a part of a broader digital transformation.

 There are many options for replacing POTS: VoIP is a popular choice, allowing you to make calls over the internet.
-Other businesses are abandoning landlines altogether and opting instead for mobile phones and using cellular networks.
-Additionally, businesses consider fixed wireless, cable, or fiber options.
-And many companies have already transitioned their “traditional voice” service to hosted PBX, Unified Communications and Web Real-Time Communication (WebRTC) for in-browser voice and video.
+Some businesses are abandoning landlines altogether, opting for mobile phones and cellular networks.
+Businesses also consider fixed wireless, cable, or fiber options.
+Many companies have already transitioned their “traditional voice” service to hosted PBX, Unified Communications, and Web Real-Time Communication (WebRTC) for in-browser voice and video.
+However, POTS lines are about more than just voice.
+Specialty lines, such as elevator lines, fax lines, burglar and fire alarm circuits, and fax machines still utilize POTS.
+These specialty lines are essential and costly for organizations, making their reliability crucial.

 The Impact of POTS Lines Going Away

 As with any big change, the effects of the decision will continue to be felt across the country.
-Here are some of the ways POTS lines going away will affect businesses.
+Here are some ways the FCC POTS line sunset will affect businesses.

 Increased POTS Line Costs for Customers

-The most immediate effect of retiring copper-based POTS lines is that it will increase costs for those still using them.
-Month-to-month rates for POTS lines have skyrocketed in the last eight years for TDM services.
+The most immediate effect of retiring copper-based POTS lines is increasing costs for lines still in use.
+Month-to-month rates for POTS lines have skyrocketed in the last eight years.
 In some states, business POTS lines alone cost over $1,500 per month.
 Ultimately, subscribers who insist on staying with POTS services will continue to see their bills trend higher.

 Decreased Service of Existing POTS Lines

-As carriers retire their copper POTS lines and turn their attention elsewhere, you can expect Service Level Agreements on POTS to decrease or be eliminated entirely.
-This could translate to longer installation and repair times.
-Voice quality could also suffer as carriers dedicate less time and effort to maintenance.
+As carriers retire their copper POTS lines and turn their attention elsewhere, Service Level Agreements on POTS are disappearing.
+This translates to longer installation and repair times.
+Voice quality can also suffer as carriers dedicate less time and effort to maintenance.

 Product Withdrawals